arup-group/easyio-configuration-updater/README.md

 5. Update the MQTT configuration.

+6. Update the time settings to use UTC with no daylight savings time.

 6. Re-archive the updated files and prepares the backups for an upload and restore workflow.

 ## System requirements